 - Your human rights and making complaints: A guide for disabled people and their families

 Special education supports children and students to access the curriculum by providing extra help, adapted programmes or learning environments, and specialised equipment or materials.

-The Ministry of Pacific Island Affairs liaises and communicates with Pasifika communities about government policies, processes and services.
+The Ministry for Pacific Peoples liaises and communicates with Pasifika communities about government policies, processes and services.
 It aims to foster greater engagement with, and participation by, Pasifika peoples in government decision-making.

 The Police are responsible for protecting public safety and maintaining law and order.

 The Office for Disability Issues (ODI) is a strategic and whole-of-government focused policy group, located within the MSD.

 It promotes and monitors the implementation of the New Zealand Disability Strategy and the United Nations Convention on the Rights of Persons with Disabilities.
 It also works in partnership with the MSD to lead the Think Differently campaign (see the MSD resource list above).